WORKING WITH INDIA

 South Yorkshire works in association with the UK Indian Business Council on a number of initiatives designed to build strong relationships with businesses in India.
 The latest of these is the India Growth Champions Scheme.

 In February 2021, we held a virtual roundtable Mayor to Mayor followed by business engagement, led by Sir Nigel Knowles and the Director General, MCCIA, Mahratta Chamber of Commerce, Industries and Agriculture.
-Read more about this here
+Read the full article.

-The Mayor of South Yorkshire, in conjunction with the High Commissioner of India, recently held a high-level Round Table meeting, which opened up new trading opportunities for both South Yorkshire’s and Indian businesses – Read the full article here.
+The Mayor of South Yorkshire, in conjunction with the High Commissioner of India, recently held a high-level Round Table meeting, which opened up new trading opportunities for both South Yorkshire’s and Indian businesses – Read the full article.

-Click the image below to download our ‘Make in India, Design and Develop in the Sheffield City Region’ brochure.
+Download our ‘Make in India, Design and Develop in the Sheffield City Region’ brochure (PDF, 6Mb)